tor-x/telegram_bot_translations/README.md

 DO NOT TRANSLATE ANY SERVICE WORDS AND HTML TAGS:

+Keep words in quotes left side if arrow  =>

 Words in braces  			--- {locale}

 Words after colon with no space 	--- :locale